matteopuel/Gadget2_MP/README.md

-### GADGET-2 code with Oscillating ADM model (for ligth scalar and vector mediators).
+### GADGET-2 code with Oscillating ADM model (for ligth scalar and vector mediators)

 Code used in: